Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 Error: object 'sdfjksl' not found
 ```

 :confused: Hmm, that didn't work.
 Each line we write is called an **expression**.
-Turns out R doesn't know what sdfjksl means.
+Turns out R doesn't know what the expression sdfjksl means.
 That's fair.

-:arrow_right: Let's try an expression that should make sense to R. Look in the welcome message.
+:arrow_right: Let's write an expression that R knows.
+Look in the welcome message.
 R invites us to use the command `citation()` to learn how to cite R.

 ```
 > citation()